hyerania/Course-Evaluation-System/README.md

 git merge <ORIGINAL-BRANCH> develop
 ```

+### Test Cases
+All test cases should pass whenever code is finalized and about to be pushed it develop.
+It is the job of the developer to fix any already committed test cases and to ensure that all code is 100% covered.
+In order to run the tests, run the following commands:

+cucumber
+rspec

+To see to your coverage, view the **index.html**

 ### Releases
 All releases will be on the master branch tagged with the release/iteration complete number.
 Once it is time to release, merge develop into master and tag master.
 Ex:
 ```